lescidium/lescidium/README.md

 ---

-> “Nothing feels better than the right word at the right time.”
+> “I feel like rather than something clever, it's better to write with a lot of mistakes.
+That way you at least know it isn't AI slop.”